The Peck School

-Mission and Vision

-Mission Statement: The Peck School inspires students to learn rigorously, grow in character, and lead healthy, productive, and principled lives.

-Vision Statement: The Peck School sets the standard for excellence in K-8 education, where academic preparation and character development intersect powerfully in the learning experience.
-By embedding consideration of others, service, and belonging in all that we do, we are designing an integrated approach to education that develops curious and disciplined learners who positively shape the world.

 History

 The Peck School originally started in 1893 on Franklin Street, founded as Miss Sutphen's School for Young Ladies, with six initial students.
 Lorraine T. Peck purchased the school late in 1917.
 In 1920, the school moved to Elm Street, and then into its current location on South Street, in the Lindenwold Mansion and the surrounding acres.

 In 1993, The Peck School completed the Deetjen Kindergarten Building.
 In 1995, the Caspersen-Tomlinson Academic Building was completed, followed by the F. M. Kirby Lower School in 1998.
 In 2006, the 35000 sqft Eckhert Huff Building was completed, which was followed by the Athletic Center in 2007.
 The Peck Commons was completed in 2019 after the old gym in front of Lindenwold mansion was demolished to create a new quad for students.

 Notable headmasters include Mr. Lorraine T. Peck (1917–1944), Mr. Philip S. Hesseltine (1946–1954), Mr. Rudy Deetjen (1977–1994), and Mr. John J. Kowalik (2003-2013).
 Andrew Delinsky, former Upper School Principal at Bullis School in Potomac, Maryland, has been serving as head of the school since 2014.